Conservationist, Explorer and CEO, Lindblad Expeditions

-In 1979, Lindblad launched Special Expeditions (now Lindblad Expeditions), a unique travel company aimed at offering marine-focused expeditions aboard small ships for adventurous travelers.
-Lindblad Expeditions’ itineraries are staffed with expedition leaders, historians, naturalists, cultural authorities, marine biologists and undersea specialists who help to bring expeditions to life for the active and curious traveler.
-In 2004, Lindblad formed a multifaceted strategic alliance with National Geographic that combines the strengths of two pioneers in exploration and travel, with the goal of further inspiring the world through expedition travel.
+In 1979, he launched Special Expeditions (now Lindblad Expeditions), a unique travel company aimed at offering marine-focused expeditions aboard small ships for adventurous travelers.
+Lindblad Expeditions’ itineraries are led by expedition leaders, historians, naturalists, cultural experts, marine biologists and undersea specialists who help to bring expeditions to life for the active and curious traveler.

-Lindblad’s personal experience led to the company’s long-standing commitment to environmentally responsible travel, which has resulted in numerous travel and environmental awards, including the 2007 Global Tourism Business Award from the World Travel and Tourism Council and the 2007 Seafood Champion Award.
-The company has also received the Condé Nast Traveler 2002 Ecotourism Award and received honors for their environmental achievements by ASTA/Smithsonian magazine and the National Audubon Society.
-The United Nations Environment Programme recognized Lindblad’s accomplishments, naming him to their Global 500 Roll of Honor.
-Latin Trade magazine named him Environmentalist of the Year for 2001.
-Lindblad Expeditions is on Condé Nast Traveler’s Gold List 1997-2002, 2005, 2006 and has been rated among the top ten cruise lines in the world on the magazine’s prestigious Readers’ Choice Awards 1996-2005.
-Travel + Leisure magazine named the company one of the World’s Best Outfitters and Tour Operators in 2000-2006, ranking Lindblad number one for “World’s Best Values” among cruise lines in 2006.
+Lindblad’s personal experience led to a commitment to environmentally responsible travel, which has resulted in numerous travel and environmental awards, including the Climate Champion Award from Clean-Air, Cool Planet, the National Wildlife Federation’s Conservation Award for Corporate Achievement and the Global Tourism Business Award from the World Travel and Tourism Council.
+The company has also received the Condé Nast Traveler Ecotourism Award.
+The United Nations Environment Programme named him to their Global 500 roll of honor.
+Lindblad Expeditions consistently is rated among the top small ship cruise lines in the world by Conde Nast Traveler, Travel + Leisure, and numerous other prestigious awards.

-Lindblad is a member of the General Assembly of the Charles Darwin Foundation for the Galapagos Islands.
-In May 2006, he received international recognition for his innovative and successful model of tourism in a ceremony hosted by HRH, Grand Duke Henri of Luxembourg at the Grand-Ducal Palace.
-He also had a newly discovered endemic species of moth in the Galapagos Islands, Undulambia lindbladi, named in honor of his conservation work in the archipelago.
-Additionally, he serves on the Board of Blue Ocean Institute and National Geographic Conservation Trust.
-He is a past Board of Directors member of the Mexican Fund for the Conservation of Nature and is a past member of the Bi-National Advisory Board of the San Diego Natural History Museum.
-He is a founding member of the Galapagos Conservation Fund and founding chairman emeritus of Tourism Cares, associated with the United States Tours Operators Association.
+Lindblad is an honorary member of the General Assembly of the Charles Darwin Foundation for the Galapagos Islands.
+In May 2006 he received international recognition for his innovative and successful model of tourism, receiving the “Commandeur de Notre Ordre de Merite Civil et Militaire d’Adolphe de Nassau” from Grand Duke Henri of Luxembourg at the Grand-Ducal Place.
+He also had a newly discovered endemic species of moth in the Galapagos Islands, Undulambia lindbladi, named in honor of his conservation work.
+Additionally, he serves on the Board of The Safina Center, the National Geographic Society’s International Council of Advisors, and the Board of Trustees for RARE; is a founding Ocean Elder; and serves on the Board of Advisors for Pristine Seas.